xwcal/richly/README.md

 =====

 **richly** converts markdown or emacs org-mode files into html and renders latex as inline svg.
-You can scroll down to see the demo below or visit [this page](https://xwcal.github.io/posts/2024/01/21/on-exponentiation/) to see its product.
+You can visit [this page](https://xwcal.github.io/posts/2024/01/21/on-exponentiation/) to see its product.